To assert our tenants’ rights confidently, we need to be sure of what rights we actually have when renting.

 It is a criminal offence for your landlord to evict you without a court order, and a court order is not the same thing as a notice to leave.
-Legally, a landlord has to give a minimum of two months’ notice.
+Until March 2021, a landlord has to give you six months’ notice to quite under normal circumstances.
 But after that, you can stay in your home right up until you have received a court order, which usually gives you another few months.
 You still have to pay rent during this time.
 You should tell your council what’s happening, in writing, because if your landlord tries to make you move out sooner by intimidating or threatening you, it is a criminal offence and the council can prosecute them.
 You are allowed to change the locks to protect yourself from harassment, as long as you keep the original lock and put it back on when you leave.
 If your landlord has not protected your deposit, any notice to leave is invalid.

 It is your landlord’s property, but while you’re paying rent, it is your home.
 You don’t have to let the landlord into your home if you don’t want to, and you don’t have to give them a key.
 The only time you have to let them in is when they need to do repairs, but they must agree a time with you first, with at least 24 hours’ notice.
 If the landlord goes into your home without your permission, it is trespassing.
 A home is so important to a person’s health and well-being that rules are in place to protect us in our home.
 If you own a car, you cannot drive it in whatever way you wish: you have to follow rules about how to drive so that you don’t harm others.
 The same principle applies to owning a home and renting it out.